Australia Travel Blog

 Look at carpooling and see if anyone else is going the same direction.
 Splitting costs is a great way to keep your budget in check.

-Don’t back track on your route.
+Don’t backtrack on your route.
 Australia is big enough as it is, without going back over roads already travelled.
 Spend time researching your route and make it as efficient as possible.

-Accommodation is more expensive than other places and especially compared to Southeast Asia.
+Accommodation is more expensive than other places especially compared to Southeast Asia.
 Costs are probably pretty similar to Singapore.

 Buy a cheap tent and some cooking equipment and you’ll save a lot.
 If you’re spending a lot of time and want to cover a large area think about purchasing a camper van.
 This will save both money on accommodation and food.